Tree preservation order data

 end-date

-If applicable, the date that the tree preservation order was no longer in effect, written in YYYY-MM-DD format.
+If applicable, the date that the tree preservation order was revoked, written in YYYY-MM-DD format.
 If it's still in effect, leave the cell blank.

 Example: 1999-01-20